Inaccurate: Sun overexposure is the major cause of skin cancer, contrary to claims on social media.

-AFFIRMATION COMPLETE: “Sunscreens cause cancer, not the sun”; “spray tans and sunless tanning lotions/serums change your DNA”; sunscreen products were “recalled for having benzene, a known carcinogen that experts say could potentially increase cancer risk”
+FULL CLAIM: “Sunscreens cause cancer, not the sun”; “spray tans and sunless tanning lotions/serums change your DNA”; sunscreen products were “recalled for having benzene, a known carcinogen that experts say could potentially increase cancer risk”

 Skin cancer is the most frequent type of cancer in the U.S. Estimates indicate that up to one in five Americans will develop skin cancer over their lifetime, mainly associated with overexposure to ultraviolet (UV) radiation from the sun.
 Therefore, the best way to prevent skin cancer is protecting the skin from UV rays.

 The American Academy of Dermatology recommends seeking shade at peak sun hours, wearing protective clothing and sunglasses, and always using sunscreen when outdoors.
 However, myths and misconceptions about skin cancer, sun exposure, and prevention are still widespread and contribute to hesitance in following these simple protective measures.

 In early April 2022, posts claiming that sunscreens cause cancer (see examples here, here, and here) circulated on social media platforms.
 Such posts received a total of more than 13,000 interactions on Facebook and Instagram.

 As we will explain below, the claim that sunscreen increases cancer risk or has harmful effects in humans is unsupported by currently available scientific evidence.
 On the contrary, data from multiple studies indicate that regular sunscreen use is safe and prevents sunburn, long-term skin damage, and skin cancer.